Adrian Vanson: Banners and heraldry

+Remember then sweete Doctour on your art.

 Gold portrait medallions

 James Melville of Halhill mentioned that gold medals with the portrait of James VI were given to Danish diplomats after the coronation of Anne of Denmark in 1590.
 Painted portraits of Prince Henry were given to ambassadors at his christening in August 1594.

 James VI had gold medals with his and Anna of Denmark's portraits made, which he gave to the ambassadors after the baptism.
 The medals presumably followed portrait patterns provided by Vanson, and James VI gave an example to Vanson worth 20 gold crowns on 3 October 1594.

 The goldsmith George Heriot was paid for a gold chain with the portrait of James VI, a medal or a miniature, which was given to an envoy of the Duke of Mecklenburg.
 The courtier Magdalen Livingstone owned a locket with a portrait of Anne of Denmark "raised" in gold.
 In England, James commissioned medallions with his portrait from the artist Nicholas Hilliard.